raspberrypilearning/anime-expressions/en/step_2.md

 ### Add a header

-The starter project already has `<header>` tags; everything you add here will appear in your webpage header.
+--- task ---

+Find the comment '<!-- The page header code goes here -->'.
+Comments are useful for understanding and organising your code.

+--- /task ---

 A **tag** lets the browser know what you would like to do with the content inside it.
+Tags start and end with angle brackets `<>`.
+Most tags have a start tag and an end tag.
+Note that the end tag has a `/` to show that it is an end tag.

 --- task ---

+Find the `<header>` and `</header>` start and end tags in the starter project; everything you add here will appear in your webpage header.

+--- /task ---

 An `<h1>` tag is used to say that this content is the largest header on the page.

-Your code already contains the comment '<!-- The page header code goes here -->'.
-Comments are useful for understanding and organising your code.
+--- task ---

 Below the comment are <header></header> tags, anything written inside these tags will be in the header part of your page.

 Add `<h1></h1>` **tags** inside your <header></header> tags.

+**Tip:** When you add a start tag, the end tag will automatically be added so you don't need to type it.

 --- code ---
 ---